 Song that kept it off: SSgt.
 Barry Sadler’s “The Ballad of the Green Berets”

 In their own ways, “The Ballad of the Green Berets” and The Rolling Stones’ “19th Nervous Breakdown” are both reactionary records against disaffected youth.
 Their targets could not be more different.
 The Stones’ condemnation against spoiled elites is filled with venomous derision.
-Bill Wyman’s propulsive bass line elevates Mick Jagger’s mocking sneer into effigy of London’s Swinging Sixties.
-Barry Sadler’s take down is comparatively lifeless.
+Bill Wyman’s propulsive bass line elevates Mick Jagger’s mocking sneer into an effigy of London’s Swinging Sixties.
+Barry Sadler’s take‑down is comparatively lifeless.
 The faux military drum roll is the closest thing to a pulse.
 It carries Sadler’s monotone story where a soldier dies and wishes his child joins the same organization responsible for his death.
 Stoic Sadler never questions the needlessly cruel conflict.
 He displays no emotion either way.

 Barry Sadler did not have much success outside of pop music.
 The royalties off one song dried up pretty quickly.
 He moved to Nashville to revitalize his career.
 In 1978, he shot Lee Emerson Bailey, Marty Robbins’ and George Jones’ former manager, over a woman.
 Sadler claims that he saw a glint of metal in the unarmed Bailey’s hand.
 Sadler only served 28 days in prison for the lesser offense of voluntary manslaughter.
 Out of prison, Sadler moved to Guatemala to train Nicaraguan contras.
 Either accidentally by his own hand or in a robbery, Sadler was shot in the head.
 The resulting coma contributed to a fatal heart attack at 49.
 The Rolling Stones ended up doing pretty well for themselves.

-3 Dr. Dre featuring Snoop Dogg’s “Nuthin’ But A G Thang”
+3 Dr. Dre Featuring Snoop Dogg’s “Nuthin’ But A G Thang”

 Song that kept it off: Snow’s “Informer”